Skip to main content

 Only layout changes can be undone.
 This includes actions like adding, moving, or resizing containers and items, or adjusting container properties.

-When editing an advanced layout dashboard, you can undo and redo layout changes using the Edit menu, toolbar buttons, or keyboard shortcuts:
+When editing a dashboard, you can undo and redo layout changes using the Edit menu, toolbar buttons, or keyboard shortcuts:

 • Edit menu - Click Edit > Undo or Edit > Redo